· Compliance · 11 min read

 Real enforcement actions rarely reach theoretical maximums, but they routinely result in settlements in the hundreds of thousands of dollars, supplemental environmental projects, and mandatory facility-wide compliance audits.

 The “unpermitted TSDF” reclassification is the most severe consequence.
-Once the 91-day threshold is crossed, the EPA can require the facility to obtain a full TSDF permit before continuing any hazardous waste operations — a process that can take years and cost millions of dollars.
+Once the 91-day threshold is crossed, continued storage can be subject to full TSDF permitting and operating requirements — a process that can take years and cost millions of dollars.
 In practice, enforcement actions typically combine civil penalties with a compliance schedule and injunctive relief, but the legal exposure is real and significant.

 3 Pillars of 90-Day Storage Compliance